dewittethomas/portfolio-web-advanced/README.md

 - Snowy
 - Thundery

-By this feature the following requirements can be checked off the list:
+This feature demonstrates:

 - [x] Selecting Elements
 - [x] Manipulating Elements
 - [x] Iterating over an Array
 - [x] Async & Await
 - [x] Fetching Data
-- [x] Basic CSS Animation
+- [x] Self-Executing Function

-### Username
+### Name

-There is also a "What's Your Name?" form added, where users can input their name.
-When submitted, this name or "username" is saved to the LocalStorage.
-The form has validation to ensure that a name is entered before submission.
-Additionally, there is a "Discover Your Name" page where users can see the stored name displayed dynamically.
+A "What's Your Name?" page allows users to input their name, which is then saved to LocalStorage.
+The form includes validation to ensure a name is entered before submission.
+Additionally, a "Discover Your Name" page displays the stored name dynamically.

-By this feature the following requirements can be checked off the list:
+This feature demonstrates:

 - [x] Using LocalStorage
+- [x] Attaching Event to an Element
+- [x] Form Validation
+- [x] Using Template Literals

+### Bitcoin Price

+The "Bitcoin Price" page fetches and displays the current price of Bitcoin in Euros (EUR).
+This feature leverages modern JavaScript functionalities like Promises and Fetch API to retrieve real-time data from the CoinDesk API.

+When the page loads, it sends a request to the CoinDesk API to get the latest Bitcoin price.
+The fetched data is then parsed and displayed on the page.
+The implementation includes error handling to manage any issues that may arise during the data fetching process.

+This feature demonstrates:

+- [x] Consumer Methods
+- [x] Using a Constant
+- [x] Using Template Literals